sapawar4/nd00333-capstone/README.md

 ![](https://raw.githubusercontent.com/sapawar4/nd00333-capstone/master/starter_file/images/hpo2.JPG)

-The difference between VotingClassifier from HyperDrive and AutoML is that, HyperDrive models use the same preprocessing steps but are different types of algorithms (tree + linear), whereas AutoML models are all tree-based and have different preprocessing steps (Standard scaling, Max Abs Scaling etc.)
+The difference between VotingClassifier from HyperDrive and AutoML is that, HyperDrive models use the same preprocessing steps but are different types of algorithms (tree + linear), whereas AutoML models are all tree-based and have different preprocessing steps (Standard scaling, Max Abs Scaling etc.).
+HyperDrive includes LogisticRegression, Gradient Boosting, RandomForest, SVC.